ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 1. Planner Agent (Replaces Manual Test Case Writing).
 Connects to your GitHub repository and reads your codebase.
 Analyzes routes, API endpoints, and component structure.
 Identifies user flows and critical paths.
 Generates test scenarios from actual code, including complex scenarios like database state setup.
 You do not write test cases; the Planner agent creates them by understanding your application architecture.

-2. Automator Agent (Replaces Manual Test Execution).
-Executes test plans on real browsers (Playwright) and real mobile devices (Appium).
+3. Executor Agent (Replaces Manual Test Execution).
+Runs the planned test cases against a live preview environment on real browsers (Playwright) and real mobile devices (Appium).
 Uses AI-powered vision models to find elements instead of CSS selectors or XPaths.
 Adapts to your UI automatically.
 Generates execution reports with screenshots and logs.
-You do not maintain selectors; the Automator agent sees your application the way users do.

 Why Open Source Means Better Compliance